 More information: International Window Cleaning Association

-Steel workers are responsible for constructing the steel frames for high-rise buildings and bridges, among others.
-Details of their everyday work will depend, however, on the type of construction and the crew available for the project, though it will most likely involve welding, cutting steel and installing steel or iron girders.
+Steelworkers are responsible for constructing the steel frames for high-rise buildings and bridges, among others.
+Details of their everyday work will depend, however, on the type of construction and the crew available for the project, though it will most likely involve welding, cutting steel, and installing steel or iron girders.

-In order to work in this field, one will also need to possess the ability to interpret blueprints.
+To work in this field, one will also need to possess the ability to interpret blueprints.
 Having good stamina will also be essential, as this job involves performing physically demanding tasks.

 Average salary: $38,025 per year

 Requirements: It’s necessary to do an apprenticeship, which may last around 4 years.
 In some cases, it’s possible to get on-the-job training provided by the employer.

 6. Flight Attendant